Child Protection Unit

 A Foundation of Research, a History of Impact

-For nearly 40 years, Committee for Children has developed research-based curricula, training, and other resources for educators to create safe learning environments.
+For over 40 years, Committee for Children has developed research-based curricula, training, and other resources for educators to create safe learning environments.
 Our tradition of creating these high-quality programs that work well across a wide variety of educational settings began—and continues with—Committee for Children’s focus on protecting children from abuse.
 From our team of field-leading consultants and advisors to our extensive review of research into the science behind child sexual abuse prevention and intervention, we’ve designed all aspects of the Child Protection Unit to put practical, effective resources right into the hands of parents and educators, who are often on the front lines in terms of recognizing and responding to abuse.

 To ensure that the research-based programs we create show evidence of effectiveness, we are committed to constantly evaluating our programs through randomized control trials (RCTs).
 The following are two independent studies we’ve commissioned for the Child Protection Unit.